Here’s the

 any of them.

-Let me let you in
+Let me tell you

-on a little secret.
+a secret.

 Nobody gives a f*ck